New Orleans Street Adventures - Canal Street

-Most of our parents remember a time when locals would dress in their Sunday best and head down to Canal Street for shopping or to go to the theater.
-You could shop for your fur at Gus Meyer in the day and show it off under the glittering neon lights of the Orpheum or the Saenger Theatre that night.
+Most of our parents remember a time when locals would dress in their Sunday best and head down to Canal Street for shopping or go to the theater.
+You could shop for your fur at Gus Meyer during the day and show it off under the glittering neon lights of the Orpheum or the Saenger Theatre that night.

 If you have time, get off at the end of Canal and tour The Historic New Orleans Cemetery District.
-Most of these “Cities of the Dead” were built in the mid 1840s in response to cholera and yellow fever epidemics.
-One of the most beautiful is Metairie Cemetery, built in 1872.
-Come admire the magnificent above-ground tombs and see where New Orleans buried its heroes, scallywags and jazz cats.
+Most of these “Cities of the Dead” were built in the mid-1840s in response to cholera and yellow fever epidemics.
+One of the most beautiful is Metairie Cemetery, built-in 1872.
+Come admire the magnificent above-ground tombs and see where New Orleans buried its heroes, scallywags, and jazz cats.
 For a list of guided cemetery tours in the city, click here.